 ROC law offers preferential tax treatments to industries that are encouraged by the ROC government.
 The ROC Statute for Upgrading Industries, which expired at the end of 2009, entitled companies to tax credits for expenses relating to qualifying research and development, personnel training expenses, purchases of qualifying machinery and investments in the newly emerging, important and strategic industries; provided that the shareholders' meeting of such ROC companies did not resolve to forfeit the shareholders' tax credit benefit in exchange for such ROC companies' five-year tax holiday.
 The tax credits could be applied within a five-year period.
 The amount from the tax credit that could be applied in any year (with the exception of the final year when the remainder of the tax credit could be applied without limitation to the total amount of the income tax payable) was limited to 50% of the income tax payable for that year.
 Under the ROC Statute for Upgrading Industries, Himax Taiwan, Himax Semiconductor, Himax Display, Himax Analogic, Himax Media Solutions and Himax Imaging, Ltd. were granted tax credits at rates set at a certain percentage of the amount utilized in qualifying research and development, and personnel training expenses.
 The balance of unused investment tax credits totaled \$55.0 million, \$39.4 million and \$22.8 million as of December 31, 2010, 2011 and 2012, respectively.
 On May 12, 2010, the Statute for Industrial Innovation was promulgated in the ROC, which became effective on the same date except for the provision relating to tax incentives which went into effect retroactively on January 1, 2010.
-Compared to the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation entitles companies to tax credits provided under the Statute for the current year, subject to a cap of 30% of the income tax payable for the current year.
+Compared to the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation provides for less tax credits.
+The Statute for Industrial Innovation entitles companies to tax credits for qualifying research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
 Moreover, any unused tax credits provided under the Statute for Industrial Innovation may not be carried forward.
-As a result, the tax credits that we receiv
+As a result, the tax credits that we received decreased significantly to \$3.5 million in 2011 and \$1.2 million in 2012 compared to \$13.8 million in 2009.

 Under the ROC Statute for Upgrading Industries and the applicable grandfather clause, income attributable to certain of Himax Taiwan's expanded production capacity is tax exempt for a period of five years, effective on April 1, 2004, January 1, 2006, January 1, 2008 and January 1, 2013 and expiring on March 31, 2009, December 31, 2010, December 31, 2012 and December 31, 2017, respectively.
 In addition, beginning January 1, 2009, Himax Semiconductor is also entitled to a five-year tax exemption expiring on December 31, 2013.
-Based on the ROC statutory income tax rate of 17%, the effect of these tax exemptions on net income and basic and diluted earnings per ordinary share attributable to our stockholders had been an increase of \$3.6 million, \$0.01 and \$0.01 for the year ended December 31, 2010, respectively.
-So.8 million, \$0.002 and \$0.002 for the year ended December 31, 2011, respectively, and \$2.9 million, \$0.01 and \$0.01 for the year ended December 31, 2012, respectively.
-The tax exemptions that expired on March 31, 2009 and December 31, 2010 accounted for a substantial proportion of our total tax-exempted income under the ROC Statute for Upgrading Industries.
+Based on the ROC statutory income tax rate of 17%, the effect of these tax exemptions on net income and basic and diluted earnings per ordinary share attributable to our stockholders had been an increase of \$3.6 million, \$0.01 and \$0.01 for the year ended December 31, 2010, respectively, \$0.8 million, \$0.002 and \$0.002 for the year ended December 31, 2011, respectively, and \$2.9 million, \$0.01 and \$0.01 for the year ended December 31, 2010 accounted for a substantial proportion of our total tax-exempted income under the ROC Statute for Upgrading Industries.
 No such tax exemption is provided for under the newly adopted Statute for Industrial Innovation.